 After seeing the sights in Skofja Loka, we had a bit more time before catching our bus.
 Rather than just waiting at the bus stop, we opted for an early dinner on the outdoor patio of Jesharna, overlooking the river as the sun began to set behind Capuchin Bridge.

-Click here for the route on Google Maps!
 Note: Google does not recognize the walking path from the Skofja Loka Castle to the Nun’s Church or the alley and stairs that connect Spodnji trg to Mestni trg.
-To follow our route exactly, use the directions in the post.
+To follow our route exactly, use the directions above.

-We want to know: Have you taken a day trip to see the sights in Skofja Loka, Slovenia?
+We want to know: Have you taken a day trip from Ljubljana to see the sights in Skofja Loka, Slovenia?
 How did you explore the city?
 Tell us in the comments!

 Pin it!
 See all of our travel pins on our JetSetting Fools Pinterest Board.